 Danielle Phillips-Cunningham (Denton) was the featured Women’s History Month lecturer at the Dr. Edna McKenzie Branch of the Association for the Study of African American Life and History (ASALH) in Pittsburgh, Pennsylvania.
 Her talk, which took place March 13, was titled “From Labor Strikes to Clubwomen’s Institutions: The Rich History of Southern Black Women’s Labor Organizing.”
 ASALH, the oldest African American Studies organization in the country, was started by Carter G. Woodson, the father of Black History Month.

-Wyona Freysteinson (Houston) presented “The nursing role in mitigating traumatic mirror experiences and associated sequelae” at the Nursology 2021 Virtual Nursing Theory Week, conducted March 17-24.
-Freysteinson also presented “The neurocognitive model of mirror-viewing” and co-presented “Nursing education: supporting mirror-viewing” March 4 at the International Virtual Mirror Conference sponsored by Capital Normal University in Beijing, China.
+Wyona Freysteinson (Houston) virtually presented "Disability justice: The embodied will" at the International Philosophy Organization for Nursing (IPONS) on June 16.
+She also presented virtually "The greatest human dignity: Caring for the embodied will" June 11 at the American Holistic Nurses Association 41st Annual Conference.
+She's had a busy year as earlier Freysteinson presented “The nursing role in mitigating traumatic mirror experiences and associated sequelae” at the Nursology 2021 Virtual Nursing Theory Week, conducted March 17-24, and presented “The neurocognitive model of mirror-viewing” and co-presented “Nursing education: supporting mirror-viewing” March 4 at the International Virtual Mirror Conference sponsored by Capital Normal University in Beijing, China.

 Nutrition & Food Sciences

-Derek Miketinas (Houston) is presenting research selected as featured research by the American Society for Nutrition (ASN) conference, Nutrition Live Online 2021.
+Derek Miketinas (Houston) presented research selected as featured research by the American Society for Nutrition (ASN) conference, Nutrition Live Online 2021.
 Almost 1,900 abstracts were submitted to ASN’s virtual conference this year, and only 12 were selected as featured research.
 The abstract, “Usual Dietary Fiber Intake in US Adults with Diabetes: NHANES 2013-2018,” was co-authored with Wesley Tucker and Mindy Patterson (both Houston) and Crystal Douglas.
-Miketinas will present the research in an on-demand poster session from noon, Monday, June 7, through 5:30 p.m., Friday, June 10.
+Miketinas presented the research in an on-demand poster session June 7-10.

 Claudette Fette (Denton) spoke on partnering with families during a virtual conference, “Children and Youth: The State of Mental Health,” on April 26.
 The conference, which aims to prepare teachers, families and professionals to serve the youth of the community, was sponsored by Mental Health America of Augusta.